jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (b) has not previously been landed in New Zealand or in any other country but was taken in New Zealand fisheries waters and—
     (i) approval under section 110(1) is obtained before transportation on the high seas commences; and (ii) the transportation is in accordance with any conditions of that approval.
-(4) No person may take or transport any fish, aquatic life, or seaweed under the authority of a high seas fishing permit unless that person is—
+(4) No person may take or transport any fish, aquatic life, or seaweed under the authority of an international fishing permit unless that person is—
   (a) the holder of that permit; or
   (b) an employee or agent of the holder of the permit; or (c) the master, or a member of the crew, of the ship in respect of which the permit is in force.